San Juan Capistrano, California: Spanish era

-San Juan Capistrano was established by the Spanish in 1776, when Saint Junípero Serra founded Mission San Juan Capistrano, the seventh of the Spanish missions in California.
-The mission was built less than 60 yards from the village of Acjacheme, which was exploited as a source of labor for the mission.
-The mission was named after St. John of Capistrano, a 14th-15th century Franciscan saint.
+The settlement that today is San Juan Capistrano began in 1776 when the Spanish Franciscan missionary Junípero Serra founded Mission San Juan Capistrano, the seventh of the Spanish missions in California.
+The mission was built less than 60 yards from the native village of Acjacheme, which was exploited as a source of labor for the mission.
+The mission was named after Saint John of Capistrano, a 14th-15th century Franciscan saint.
 The 1812 San Juan Capistrano earthquake resulted in the deaths of thirty-nine Acjachemen people, thirty-one of whom were women, when the stone church at the Mission collapsed.

 Mexican era

 The Mexican Congress of the Union enacted the secularization of the Californian missions in 1833.
 In the mission period, 4,317 natives had been baptized at the mission (1,689 adults and 2,628 children).
 In that same period, 3,158 of those baptized had died.
 Some of the native people who survived the mission period continued to live at the mission for a short period after the secularization act, while others settled in the surrounding areas.

 Each mission was appointed an administrator to oversee the transfer of the missions and their lands from the Franciscan Order to the Mexican authorities.
 Santiago Argüello, a member of a prominent family of Californios, was appointed administrator of Mission San Juan Capistrano.
 During his tenure, the community was briefly renamed "San Juan de Argüello", similar to what happened to San Juan Bautista in Northern California, which was briefly renamed "San Juan de Castro" after its administrator José Castro.

-In 1844 Don Juan Forster and James McKinley purchased the former Mission San Juan Capistrano at public auction.
-Forster made his home here until 1864, when the mission was returned to the Catholic Church by president Abraham Lincoln.
+In 1844, Don Juan Forster and James McKinley purchased the former Mission San Juan Capistrano at public auction.
+Forster made his home there until 1864, when the mission was returned to the Catholic Church by President Abraham Lincoln.